KyuhwanYeon/hybrid_a_star/README.md

-# Hybrid A* for path planning
+# Hybrid A* search

 ![](img/hybrid_a_star.gif)

-This repo implements the simple hybrid a* for path planning from start position to goal position.
+This repo implements the simple hybrid a* for search the optimal path from start position to goal position.
 It uses kinematic model for model constraint.
 Also, it visualizes the path and the map via OpenCV.

+For more information, please visit this [blog post](https://kyuhwanyeon.github.io/planning/hybrid-astar/)

 ## Features